danijar/computer-game/ROADMAP.md

         http://bulletphysics.org/mediawiki-1.5.8/index.php/Anti_tunneling_by_Motion_Clamping
 Change from placeholder capsule to ragdoll characters Implement character animations
-Implement water system
-    maybe using metaballs of varying size depending on the amount of water and or distance to player Add modding support
+Add modding support
     think about splitting modules into DLL files, main executable scans folders and loads their DLL files or instead just allow smaller modding through a Mod module